 Know Before You Go

-- No late arrivals, entry gate closes 15 minutes after tour time.
+- No late arrivals, entry gate closes 15 minutes before tour time.

 - Visitors should check in at the Visitor Center located one-half mile inside the entrance gate.

 - Dress for outdoor weather: wind, insects, cool temperatures, etc., should be considered.

 - Please wear sturdy walking shoes, sunblock, and hat.